andrei572/samples/analytics.md

       EmailNotificationRecipients = new List<string> { "jsmith@mycompany.com", "jdoe@mycompany.com" },
     };
     ```
+    **Note**: For both TrainingSet and SearchableSet, the Artifact ID value of the SavedSearchRef object can be set to 0 to use the built-in search for all documents in a workspace, or -1 for default training set/default searchable.
+Setting the values to 0 can have a negative impact on system performance.

 4. Finally, create the index by calling the `CreateAsync()` method of the `IIndexManager` interface, and specify the workspace and the index object: